 Under NASDAQ Listing Rule 5605(a)(2), a director will not be considered an "independent director" if such director at any time during the past three years was an employee of the Company, or if a director (or a director's family member) accepted compensation from the Company (other than compensation for board or committee service) in excess of \$120,000 during any twelve consecutive month period within the three years preceding the determination of independence.
 In addition, a director will not qualify as an "independent director" if, in the opinion of our Board of Directors, that person has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-Our Board has affirmatively determined, after considering all of the relevant facts and circumstances, that all of the directors, other than Nicholas S. Green our President and Chief Executive Officer and Richard B. Hancock, who served as our interim President and Chief Executive Officer from May 2019 to July 2020, are independent from our management under the standards set forth in the Company's Corporate Governance Guidelines, which incorporates the independence standards required by Listing Rule 5605(a)(2) of The Nasdaq Stock Market.
+Our Board has affirmatively determined, after considering all of the relevant facts and circumstances, that all of the directors, other than our interim President and Chief Executive Officer, Richard B. Hancock, are independent from our management under the standards set forth in the Company's Corporate Governance Guidelines, which incorporates the independence standards required by Listing Rule 5605(a)(2) of The Nasdaq Stock Market.
 This means that none of the independent directors have any direct or indirect material relationship with the Company, either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company.